 READ: How To Install Fonts In Cricut Design Space

 2. Weld The Text

 Once I was happy with the letter spacing I welded the letters together to make my word into one image.
 Welding permanently connects all the design elements into a single image.
-In my design, the text is all linked together into one piece after I have clicked weld.
-Make sure you are completely happy when you weld something, as you cannot unweld it again later.
+In my design, the text is all linked together into one piece after clicking weld.
+Make sure you are completely happy when you weld something, as you cannot un-weld it again later!

 READ: The Best Free SVG Websites For T-Shirt Design